Business Intelligence Software Solutions

 Storing Data Is Just the First Step

-To properly use business intelligence software to analyze data requires a strategy.
+To properly use business intelligence software to analyse data requires a strategy.
 Here are four data analysis strategies to consider:

 - Prescriptive analysis.
 This data analysis strategy entails a look at what actions should be taken, based on information gathered from available data.